 When a couple decides to no longer live together and separate, they might be separated but they aren’t legally separated.
 Legal separation makes this separation legal and provides a legal framework for the relationship going forward.
 It protects both spouses financially and can result in some advantages if done correctly.
-A Long Island Legal Separation lawyer knows the Long Island courts and can help craft the best possible legal separation agreement.
+A Long Island Legal Separation lawyer knows the Long Island courts and can help craft the possible legal separation agreement.

 What is legal separation?

 Legal separation comes in two varieties in New York.
 First is the more common voluntary legal separation which is entered into voluntarily.
 Less common is the judgment of legal separation.
 It is a process initiated by one spouse against another spouse.
 It is not voluntary and a judge makes the decision in the case.

 Legal separation is a legal contract between two spouses concerning their separation.
 It is a legally enforceable contract that details living arrangements, child custody arrangements, distribution of marital property, distribution of bills, spousal support, child support, and anything else that the parties want in the agreement.
 The agreement needs to be voluntary between the two parties.

 Generally, New York legal separation agreements become null and void when a couple begins living together again with the intention to reconcile.
 The couple can insert a clause into the agreement that requires a second legal agreement to void the legal separation agreement.
 This allows couples to attempt reconciliation without voiding their legal separation.
 Legal separation is very flexible.